AnticOwl/anticowl.github.io/_posts/2024-08-11-Spec-Ops-The-Line..md

 image:  SOTL_POST.jpg
 tags:   Screenshooting
 ---
 What about you and your team are sent in recognition and end up in the most messed up situation possible.
-This, in a now destroyed Dubai.
+This, in a now destroyed Dubai where sand storms are typical.

 ## Required
 * [Free Camera and Effects](https://www.moddb.com/games/spec-ops-the-line/downloads/sotl-camera-effect-binds))